Pi-31415/Coding-Stratagems/PRINCE_RESOURCES.md

 - In class, it's private or public.
 - In struct, everything is public.

+## How to see who call the function
+- In ROS call log in debug mode, provide their name

 ## Mutex vs Semaphore
 - Locking access abstraction